Château de Losse: History

 The Losse family came from Flanders in the 11th century and subsequently built a stronghold on the right bank of the Vézère.
 From that time they belonged to the feudal hierarchy.
 Later on their allegiance went to the king of France.

 The Hall was built in 1576 inside the medieval fortress by Jean II Marquis de Losse.

 A great soldier, his loyalty to the Crown was the source of his military and social good fortune.
 He was page to François I, served all the sons of Catherine de' Medici and was tutor to Henri IV.
 As a courtier he saw the prevalent Renaissance criteria used in contemporary buildings in Paris and elsewhere.
 At the end of his career he returned to Périgord as General governor of Limousin and Guyenne.
 The changes he then made to his ancestral home were in accordance with the taste of the times, while retaining a country-like sobriety.
 Since, however, the religious wars still raged, he put his great experience in defending royal places against the Imperial troops to improving the defensive apparel of the castle for the use of firearms (e.g. muskets and cannons).
 This can be seen from the various openings in the curtain walls and the barbican.

 He was a contemporary of Montaigne and also wished to leave a motto that echoed his life.
 These were engraved in different places of the castle.
 Over the entrance can be read : « Man does as he may, Fortune (fate) as she will ».

 The Château

 Such as we see it today it has remained unaltered since the 16th century, save for the wear of time.
 It was therefore listed as an Historical Monument in 1928.

 Its sole access is by the bridge over the moat and through a fortified gatehouse (the largest of its kind in France).

 In the courtyard, the façade of the Hall (1576) is an example of Renaissance architecture.
 Its characteristic features are carved in the golden stone of Périgord.

-On the riverside the grandiose terrace built on the cliff offers a view down the Vézère valley.
+On the riverside the large and intricate terrace built on the cliff offers a view down the Vézère valley.

 The grand staircase with stone ornaments leads to rooms with sculpted mantelpieces.